The 10 Best Radar Guns

 video play icon

-This wiki has been updated 35 times since it was first published in August of 2015.
+This wiki has been updated 39 times since it was first published in August of 2015.
 Whether it's for catching neighborhood speeders or improving your fastball, the best evidence is hard numbers.
 These radar guns will record max speed on pitches, serves, slapshots, or golf drives, and many include advanced features like smartphone connectivity.
 We've included a variety of mounted models and traditional speed guns to suit everyone from professional scouts to backyard enthusiasts.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Pocket Radar Ball Coach